Mini Lemon Cheesecakes

 - 1 cup graham cracker crumbs

-- 16 oz packages full fat cream cheese softened to room temperature
+- 16 oz full fat cream cheese, softened to room temperature

 - ½ cup granulated sugar

 - 1 tsp vanilla extract

 - 2 large eggs, room temperature